ikvk/imap_tools/README.rst

 Search criteria
 ^^^^^^^^^^^^^^^

-This chapter about "criteria" and "charset" arguments of MailBox.fetch.
+This chapter about "criteria" and "charset" arguments of MailBox methods: fetch, uids, numbers

 You can use 3 approaches to build search criteria: